 Shopify: Best Multichannel Retail POS System

-Shopify POS is a flexibly priced POS solution and an ecommerce platform for store owners.
+Shopify is a flexibly priced POS solution and an ecommerce platform for store owners.
 Unlike the other POS systems on our list, which are primarily brick-and-mortar platforms with ecommerce extensions, Shopify is ecommerce-based and has additional online sales channels like Facebook, Pinterest, Amazon, and BuzzFeed.
 Overall, Shopify POS is the best solution for multichannel retailers.

 Shopify POS offers three different software options: Basic Shopify for $29 per month, Shopify for $79 per month and Advanced Shopify for $299 per month.
 Shopify operates on iPads.
 Retailers can add extras like cash registers or receipt printers as needed.
 With so many options, Shopify has the most flexible pricing of any system on our list.